Christyq/FT5004_FinalProj/README.md

 # FT5004_FinalProj

 # Description
-The Rock Paper Scissors game implemented here is 3-player version game.
+The Rock Paper Scissors game implemented here is a 3-player version game.
 The smart contract is written in Solidity language in Remix IDE.
 This can be deployed onto Ethereum Blockchain.
 The game logic is as follows:

 1. Player A places a bet and makes a move.
 Player A then waits for players B and C to place their bets and make corresponding moves, which are entered along with the password.
 2. Once all 3 players make move, each of them reveal their move and player gets verified by the smart contract.